 - Financial Markets - Fossil Fuel Divestment is tracked centrally here, although there are lots of smaller local campaigns.
 The UN Green Climate Fund is investing billions in projects around the world.

 - Negative Emissions - Companies such as Carbon Engineering and ClimeWorks are working on commercialising direct capture of CO2 from air.
 The World Resources Initiative produced a report on the growing market in reforestation and land restoration.
-Cool Earth was identified by Giving What We Can’s research as a promising organisation working on preventing deforestation.

 - Climate Science - Research on climate change occurs mainly in academia and is funded by basic science funders like the US National Science Foundation.